semiologic/sem-author-image/readme.txt

 == Description ==

-The author image plugin for WordPress lets you easily add author images on your site.
+The Author Image plugin for WordPress lets you easily add author images on your site.

 It creates a widget that you can insert in a sidebar, or much about anywhere if using the [Semiologic theme](http://www.semiologic.com/software/sem-reloaded/).

-Alternatively, place the following call in the loop where you want the author image to appear:
+Alternatively, you can place the following call in the loop where you want the author image to appear:

+    <?php the_author_image($author_id = null); ?>

+	This $author_id parameter is optional.
+If it is not passed in, the code will attempt to get the current author of the page/post.

+A second version of this function exists whereby you can pass in width and height to display the image.

-    <?php the_author_image(); ?>
+    <?php the_author_image($width, $height, $author_id = null); ?>

+	This $author_id parameter is optional.
+If it is not passed in, the code will attempt to get the current author of the page/post.

 To configure your author image, browse Users / Your Profile in the admin area.

+= Setting Author Image Size =

+You can adjust the actual display size in the Author Image widget or by using the_author_image_size function call.

+If you do not specify a size the width and height of the actual image will be used.

 = Author's Bio =